 - Interactions with other medications, supplements or food may increase or decrease your insulin sensitivity

-You should always contact a medical professional if you suspect or know that you have high blood sugar.
-Do not wait to take action, as diabetes can be life threatening if not treated immediately.
+You should always contact a medical professional if you suspect or know that you have this condition.
+Do not wait to take action, as diabetes can be life-threatening if not treated immediately.

 Among other things your doctor may suggest include:

 - Testing your urine with keto sticks to determine if you are showing signs of ketoacidosis

 - Taking additional insulin and/or other medications - be sure to be clear concerning dosage so you do not over-treat and end up with hypoglycemia